 Which Socks are the Warmest?

 In cold weather, the right pair of socks will help protect you from frostbite, which can cause similar damage.
 Wool, especially alpaca wool, traps heat even when wet.
-It was the most recommended “keep your feet warm” sock option in a survey of Common Sense Homesteading readers.
+It was the most recommended “keep your feet warm” sock option in a survey of Common Sense Home readers.
 Men's socks tend to be roomier than women's (no surprise there).
 You want a not-too-snug sock to avoid restricting circulation.
+A good first layer is polypropylene socks and then wool socks.

 Bob D., long time CSH reader, said, “I have a few years of teaching wilderness survival behind me.
 With that said, you want/need a synthetic base layer against your skin, then a wool, or wool blend, or synthetic for warmth.
 The cotton socks?
 Use them as rags to wash the car…” (Editor's note – or save them for warmer weather.)